What is GPT-3?

 The larger question is will GPT-3 ultimately be released as a closed-source or open-source platform.

-Will GPT-3 Replace Human Transcriptionists?
+Will GPT 3 Replace Human Transcriptionists?

+Skilled human transcriptionists can accurately transcribe an array of audio and video recordings, including but not limited to podcasts and YouTube videos.
 Some transcription companies are already incorporating AI technology to transcribe audio files.
 However, one overarching problem remains, and it’s the accuracy percentage of AI-generated transcripts is 50% at best.

 When clients deal with transcription companies, they can specify what type of service they desire.
 For example, do they require verbatim (every sound by every person is transcribed) or non verbatim transcriptions?